From application to study start for citizens of a country outside of the EU, EEA or Switzerland

 You must hand in certified documentation that you have completed your Bachelor's degree, no later than 20 September.
 If you fail to hand in your documentation by this date, you will lose your place in the programme.

-There are 2 ways to document your completed Bachelor’s degree.
-Find them here under “official diploma”.
+See how you can document your completed degree here under “official diploma”.

 Please note that we will not initiate your online visa application until we have received certified documentation that you have completed your Bachelor’s degree.